HOW TO MAKE THESE ADORABLE *EASY* NO SEW SWEATER PUMPKINS FOR YOUR FALL DECOR USING WHAT YOU ALREADY HAVE IN YOUR HOME! | YOUTUBE VIDEO

 SECURING THE SWEATER TO THE BOWL

-Once I had my sweater sleeve cut, I fitted it over the glass bowl.
-The larger part of the sleeve (the shoulder area) went towards the bottom of the bowl and the smaller wrist part when on the top of the bowl.
+Once I had the sleeve of the sweater cut, I fitted it over the glass bowl.
+The larger part of the sleeve (the shoulder area) went towards the bottom of the bowl and the smaller wrist part went on the top of the bowl.
+Check which end of the sweater sleeve fits best onto your vessel of choice.

 Using a glue gun and working in sections, I glued the sweater to the bottom of the bowl and made sure it was all secure.

-Once it was all dry and the sweater was securely stuck to the bottom, I cut off any excess fabric.
+Once it was all dry and the sweater was securely stuck to the bottom, the excess fabric on the bottom was cut off.

 SECURING THE TOP OF THE PUMPKIN